Incremental Computation: What Is the Essence?: Abstract

 \section{Abstract}

 Incremental computation aims to compute more efficiently on changed input by reusing previously computed results.
 We give a high-level overview of works on incremental computation, and highlight the essence underlying all of them, which we call incrementalization---the discrete counterpart of differentiation in calculus.
-We review the gist of a systematic method for incrementalization, and a systematic method centered around it, called Iterate-Incrementalize-Implement, for program design and optimization, as well as algorithm design and optimization.
+We present the gist of a systematic method for incrementalization, and a systematic method centered around it---called Iterate-Incrementalize-Implement---for program design and optimization, as well as algorithm design and optimization.
+We illustrate the methods with example applications in arithmetic computations, recursive functions, graph analysis, and distributed algorithms.
 At a meta-level, with historical contexts and for future directions, we stress the power of high-level data, control, and module abstractions in developing new and better algorithms and programs as well as their precise complexities.

 \pepm{}